 3-note jazz voicings are an entry level jazz piano topic, but that doesn't mean they are easy.
-Learning these voicings will take you many hours of practice, and could take you weeks or months of study to become fluent.
-Don't be discouraged, this was true for all of us.
+Learning these voicings will take you many hours of practice.
+It could take you weeks or months of study to become fluent.
+Do not feel discouraged.

 Understanding these voicings requires some fundamental knowledge in music theory.
-This article presumes you know how to build major, minor, dominant, half-diminished and diminished 7th chords in all keys, and can play them in root position on the piano.
-For example, I am assuming that you know a minor 7th chord has a flat-3 and flat-7 as compared to the major 7th chord with the same root.
+This article requires that you know how to build major, minor, dominant, half-diminished and diminished 7th chords.
+Additionally, you should be able to play them in root position on the piano, and in all the keys.

 - Start with the traditional 4-note 7th chord.